The ChezB Program – what we offer:

 The Yoga

-All these sessions will target balance, breathing, relaxation, and awareness of the necessary ranges of movement.
+The yoga sessions also target breathing but will also look at balance, relaxation, and awareness of the necessary ranges of movement.
 We will be exploring our flexibility, strength and sculling using yoga, while working to reduce the chance of injury and enhancing the recovery process.
+The functional mobility with Rita looks at movement and how to avoid injuries through fixing weakness or imbalance in the muscle groups.

-Additional input will come from specialists Nayana Cariappa and Marina Traub we are developing what we believe will be the best sculling-with-yoga course in the world.
-It will analyse and explore many aspects of yoga, and how these can be applied to our training, practice and progress in sculling.
-This is not just about stretching and warm-up sessions: it’s something else altogether – an objective-driven yoga program with a lot of sculling included!
+We analyse and explore many aspects of yoga and your movement, and how these can be applied to our training, practice and progress in sculling.
+This is not just about stretching and warm-up sessions: it’s something else altogether – an objective-driven yoga and mobility program with a lot of sculling included!

 The programme in practice